forumone/gesso/README.md

 [LibSass](http://sass-lang.com/libsass) is required to compile the Sass into CSS.
 Gesso includes Grunt tasks to compile the CSS/Pattern Lab files and to watch them for changes.
-To use these tasks, run the following NPM command in the theme folder (you may need to include the --no-bin-links flag at the end of the command if on PC).
+To use these tasks, run the following NPM command in the theme folder (Windows users may need to include the `--no-bin-links` flag at the end of the command).
 ```
 npm install
 ```